keyboardio/Kaleidoscope/docs/UPGRADING.md

 As a developer, one can continue using `millis()`, but migrating to `Kaleidoscope.millisAtCycleStart()` is recommended.
 The new method will return the same value for the duration of the main loop cycle, making time-based synchronization between plugins a lot easier.

 ## Breaking changes

+### Layer system switched to activation order

+The layer system used to be index-ordered, meaning that we'd look keys up on layers based on the _index_ of active layers.
+Kaleidoscope now uses activation order, which looks up keys based on the order of layer activation.

+This means that the following functions are deprecated, and will be removed by **2020-09-16**:

+- `Layer.top()`, which used to return the topmost layer index.
+Use `Layer.mostRecent()` instead, which returns the most recently activated layer.
+  Until removed, the old function will return the most recent layer.
+- `Layer.deactivateTop()`, which used to return the topmost layer index.
+Use `Layer.deactivateMostRecent()` instead.
+The old function will deactivate the most recent layer.
+- `Layer.getLayerState()`, which used to return a bitmap of the active layers.
+  With activation-order, a simple bitmap is not enough.
+For now, we still return the bitmap, but without the ordering, it is almost useless.
+Use `Layer.forEachActiveLayer()` to walk the active layers in order (from least recent to most).

 ### Deprecation of the HID facade